Lackawanna Six: Mukhtar al-Bakri

-Mukhtar was born in 1981, along with a twin brother named Amin, to Ali al-Bakri, a Yemeni who had immigrated to the United States decades earlier, and had spent the past 25 years working in the Sorrento Cheese Factory in Buffalo.
+Mukhtar was born in 1981, along with his twin brother, Amin, to Ali al-Bakri, a Yemeni who had migrated to the United States decades earlier, and had spent the past 25 years working in the Sorrento Cheese Factory in Buffalo.
 Ali and his wife, their twin sons, and their eldest son, his wife and children all lived together in a 2-story house on Ingham Avenue.

 American counter-terrorism officials grew increasingly worried that al-Bakri's conversations kept mentioning a date in the future as the date of his "wedding" and the planning of a "big meal", so when he flew to Bahrain they arranged for a commando team to storm his hotel room on 9 September 2002.
 They were surprised to find al-Bakri in bed with his new wife, preparing to consummate their marriage - and quickly handcuffed him and hustled him out of the room as she cried.

 He was held by Bahrain for five days, until State Trooper Mike Urbanski was able to fly out to the kingdom to pick up al-Bakri.
 After being interrogated and sharing his life story with Urbanski for five hours, al-Bakri had just one question he asked in return; how the Buffalo Bills football team was doing.

 He was sentenced to 10 years in prison and $2,000 fine on a charge of providing material support to the Al Qaeda in December 2003.